What is a Personal Budget?

 Sheffield SENDIAS (formerly known as Parent Partnership) is part of Sheffield City Council and provides free and impartial information, advice and support to children and young people with SEND (aged 0-25) and their parents.
 They can advise on Personal Budgets for special educational provision and social care.
 Call SENDIAS on 0114 2736009 or email firstname.lastname@example.org.

-Carers in Sheffield offers advice, information and support groups for anyone who provides care for an adult.
-They can provide advice on applying for a social care budget as young people approaching transition to adulthood.
+Sheffield Carers Centre offers advice, information and support groups for anyone who provides care for a child or an adult.
+They can provide advice on applying for a social care budget for young people approaching transition to adulthood.

 The Continuing Health Care Team can offer advice, information and support with a Personal Health Budget, as well as signposting you to other organisations, or more specialist support planners, if this would be appropriate.
 Call the team on 0114 3053020 or email email@example.com